Wall House II

-Wall House II (also known as Bye House) is an historic building in Groningen, Netherlands, that was designed by John Hejduk. it is one of his few realized designs.
+Bye House (also known as Wall House II) is a historic building in Groningen, Netherlands, that was designed by John Hejduk.
+It is one of his few realized designs.

-Heiduk originally designed Wall House II as a residence to be built in Ridgefield, Connecticut.
+Hejduk originally designed Wall House II as a residence to be built in Ridgefield, Connecticut.
 However, due to cost constraints, the project was abandoned.
-In 2000, a Dutch development company, Wilma, started building the house in Groningen, based on Heiduk's original design and later revisions.
+In 2000, a Dutch development company, Wilma, started building the house in Groningen, based on Hejduk's original design and later revisions.

 Wall House II has a very large wall as its central feature, composed of four organic-formed rooms and a long, narrow corridor.
 It is considered a mix of Cubist painting, Surrealist sculpture and architecture.

 The building

 Wall House II was constructed in the Hoornse Meer neighborhood with a view across the Paterwoldse Meer.
 The wall and column are constructed of reinforced concrete.
 The corridor is steel-framed with wooden stud walls and a stucco exterior.